chiawei19/Web_Mini_Projects/README.md

 - Show notification when select a letter twice
 - Show popup on win or lose
 - Play again button to reset game

+## Expense Tracker

+Keep track of income and expenses.
+Add and remove items and save to local storage

+- Create UI for project
+- Display transaction items in DOM
+- Show balance, expense and income totals
+- Add new transation and reflect in total
+- Delete items from DOM
+- Persist to local storage